Assassination-Classroom/javascript-hoist-the-right-way-mini-series/episode2.md

 <div style="text-align:center"><img width="600px" alt="Javascript Hoist the right way assasin level" src="./assets/epi2_1.png" ></div>

 - `Declaration`: The variable is registered using a given name within the corresponding scope (explained below – e.g. inside a function).
+- `Initialization`:
-- `Initialization`: When you declare a variable it is automatically initialized, which means memory is allocated for the variable by the JavaScript engine.
+  - `Auto-Initialize`: When you declare a variable it is automatically initialized, which means memory is allocated for the variable by the JavaScript engine.
+  - `First Assignment`: It's important to point out that the hoisting will affect the variable declaration, but not its value's initialization.
+The value will be indeed assigned       when the assignment statement is reached [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)
 - `Assignment`: This is when a specific value is assigned to the variable.(at `execution time`)

 ##### `var` life-cyle in action: [YDKJS](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/ch5.md)